Piezo-deformable Mirrors for Active Mode Matching in Advanced LIGO: Introduction

+A common architecture of piezo-deformable mirrors utilizes a thin mirror bonded with a piezoelectric substrate, referred to as the unimorph~\cite{roddier_1999, tokovinin2004using, rausch2016unimorph}.
+The range of deformation is inversely proportional to the flexure rigidity, hence thinner unimorph mirrors yield a larger range of deformation.
+Current unimorph technology does not simultaneously meet the reflectivity, surface quality, actuation range, and low defocus noise requirements for mode-matching optics for aLIGO, discussed in section~\ref{sec:des_req}.

 Presented here is the design and implementation of a new deformable mirror for active mode matching in aLIGO.
 The design uses a piezoelectric transducer (PZT) to apply a distributed bending moment on the mirror barrel via an axisymmetric flexure, thereby controlling the mirror radius of curvature.
 The flexure-based piezo-deformable mirrors presented here has a large operating range, a high bandwidth, and is compatible with ultra-high vacuum operation.
 Designed for two-inch diameter optics with 5~mm thickness, the scattering to higher-order modes is below 0.2$\%$ for beam radius less than 2~mm.
 An alternative thermally actuated design is being implemented in aLIGO concurrently with the piezo-deformable mirrors \cite{Cao20}.
-The thermal design has an increased operating range in vacuum compared to the piezo-deformable mirrors but offers a much lower bandwidth of 1~mHz.
+The thermal design has an increased operating range in vacuum compared to the piezo-deformable mirrors but offer a much lower bandwidth of $\mathcal{O}$(1~mHz) compared $\mathcal{O}$(1~Hz) that is achievable with the piezo-deformable mirrors.

 The motivation and design requirements of the piezo-deformable mirrors for application in aLIGO and future upgrades are discussed in section~\ref{sec:des_req}.
 In section~\ref{sec:design} the design of the flexure-based piezo-deformable mirror is presented.
 The performance results of the piezo-deformable mirror are summarized in section~\ref{sec:res}.